-The Registrar of Voters will estimate the total cost of printing and handling of the Candidates' Statements filed pursuant to this section, and will require each candidate having a statement to pay in advance his/her estimated pro rata share as a condition of having his/her statement included in the Sample Ballot Pamphlet.
-Payment may be made by cash, check, money order, certified check, and credit card (MasterCard, Visa, American Express, and Discover). § 13307(c)
+The Registrar of Voters will estimate the total cost of printing and handling of the Candidates' Statements filed pursuant to this section, and will require each candidate having a statement to pay in advance his/her estimated pro rata share as a condition of having his/her statement included in the Voter Information Guide.
+Payment may be made by cash, check, money order, certified check, and credit card (MasterCard, Visa, American Express, and Discover). § 13307(d)

 The candidate must also sign a Deposit Agreement at the time the statement is filed.
 A copy of the signed Deposit Agreement and signed statement will be given to the candidate.

 The Registrar of Voters will determine each candidate's cost and will refund any excess amount paid within 30 days of the election.
-An invoice will be sent if any additional amount is required to be paid by the candidate. § 13307(c)
+An invoice will be sent if any additional amount is required to be paid by the candidate.

-If a candidate's contest does not appear on the ballot (due to being a contest whose candidates may be appointed-in-lieu of election if the number of candidates nominated does not exceed the number of candidates to be elected from that district), the Candidate's Statement payment will be refunded.
+If a candidate's contest does not appear on the ballot due to it being a contest whose candidates may be appointed-in-lieu of election if the number of candidates nominated does not exceed the number of candidates to be elected from that district, the Candidate's Statement payment will be refunded without the candidate requesting the refund.

 In the event that a candidate pays for a statement by check and the check is returned by the bank due to insufficient funds, the candidate will have 24 hours to pay for the statement by cash, money order, certified check, or credit card (MasterCard, Visa, American Express, and Discover).
-If payment is not received by the deadline, the statement will not be printed in the Sample Ballot Pamphlet. § 13307
+If payment is not received by the deadline, the statement will not be printed in the Voter Information Guide or published on the election officials web site. § 13307